autoplot/documentation/javadoc/org/autoplot/dom/TimeSeriesBrowseController.md

-# org.autoplot.dom.TimeSeriesBrowseControllerWhen the data source supports loading additional data when the time axis (or plot context) changes, then
+# org.autoplot.dom.TimeSeriesBrowseController

- this is responsible for loading additional data.
+When the data source supports loading additional data when the time axis (or plot context) changes, then this is responsible for loading additional data.

 ***
 <a name="PROP_TIMERANGE"></a>
 # PROP_TIMERANGE